Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Illustration

 \section{Illustration}

-We illustrate the nonlinear forecasts from the mixed VAR(1) model.
-The first part of this Section presents a simulation study that examines the out of sample forecasts from the model.
-Next, the semi-parametric GCov estimation, nonlinear innovations and CBS are illustrated in applications to the joint analysis of a bivariate series of Bitcoin/USD and Ethereum/USD exchange rates.
+This Section illustrates the nonlinear forecasts from the mixed VAR(1) model and the nonlinear IRF analysis.
+Subsection 6.1 presents a simulation study that examines the oos forecasts from the model.
+In subsection 6.2, the semi-parametric GCov estimators, nonlinear innovations and IRFs are illustrated in an application to a bivariate series of US GDP rates and oil prices.
+Additional simulations and empirical results are provided in Online Appendices D and E.